robillersomeone/survey_of_distributions/README.md

 **in relation to gamma** linear combo of noncentral chi-squared distributions make a generalized chi-squared distribution

-sqaure root of a noncentral chi-squared distribution is a rice distribution
+square root of a noncentral chi-squared distribution is a rice distribution

-### phase-type distribution
-convolution of exponential distributions

-### wishart distribution
-gamma distribution generalization to multiple dimensions

-### wilks lambda distribution
-two independent wishart distributions

-for multivariate hypothesis testing

 ### generalized normal distribution
 three parameters